Raika-Company/eyesp-v1/README.md

 - [ ] Mobile application support.
 - [ ] Real-time global speed test comparisons.
 - [ ] Enhanced user profiles with more in-depth metrics.

----

-Remember to replace the placeholders like `your-username` with the appropriate values.
-This expanded README provides a comprehensive look into your application, making it more engaging for readers and potential contributors.